 On February 11, 2014, Governor Jay Inslee announced that he would issue a reprieve for any death penalty case that reaches his desk.
 He indicated that he did not intend to commute the sentences of the nine men on the state's death row as part of this moratorium, but no executions are expected to occur while he is governor.

 On October 11, 2018, in State v.
 Gregory, the Washington Supreme Court declared the state's death penalty statute unconstitutional, saying that it was applied in an arbitrary and racially discriminatory manner.
 You can read the pleadings filed in the Washington Supreme Court here.

 Other interesting facts

-Washington is the only state with an active gallows.
-Inmates in Washington are able to choose if their execution will be carried out by lethal injection or hanging.
-If the inmate makes no decision, the default method is lethal injection.
+At the time its death penalty was declared unconstitutional in October 2018, Washington was the only state with an active gallows.
+Death-row prisoners in Washington were able to choose if their execution would be carried out by lethal injection or hanging.
+If the prisoner made no decision, the default method was lethal injection.

 On September 10, 2010 Washington became the second state, after Ohio, to use a single dose injection of sodium thiopental as opposed to the typical three-drug protocol used in most other jurisdictions.